jinniryu/Economics-of-Transition-and-Emerging-Markets/Week 4.md

   - Price controls, subsidies, price distortions(especially food and energy)
   - Key role of public ownership, political/party/military/security nominations for managerial positions
   - Autarky, import-substitution industrialization, protectionism
-  - Burden of military.security spending
+  - Burden of military security spending
   - Social emplyment in public sector
   - Some of these characteristics present in non-socialist Arab countries